-“Those MorningStar burgers don’t quite look like a burger, so therefore contain less ingredients and are often lower in calories, as well, compared to something like the Impossible Burger,” Spain said.
+“MorningStar burgers may not look (or taste) like a hamburger, but they have less ingredients and are often lower in calories compared to something like the Impossible Burger,” Nunes said.

 Most veggie burgers have 10 to 15 grams of protein, compared to a serving of chicken which contains 20 to 25 grams.
 Not only does protein reduce appetite and hunger levels, it provides the amino acids your body needs to build and repair muscle.

-Seitan – hydrated wheat gluten – is similar to the look and texture of meat when it’s cooked.
+- Seitan, or hydrated wheat gluten, is similar to the look and texture of meat when it’s cooked.
+It's comparable to animal protein, with 15 to 20 grams of protein per serving.

 Counting carbs?
 Seitan is a good choice.
-“The wheat flour is washed to eliminate the starch component, so it’s actually very low in carbohydrates,” Spain said.
-Seitan is comparable to animal protein, with 15 to 20 grams of protein per serving.
+“The wheat flour is washed to eliminate the starch component, so seitan is also very low in carbohydrates," Nunes said.

 Just like meat, all three products can be marinated to build flavor.
 Here's one you might enjoy.

-Hemp seeds are rich in protein, fiber and healthy fatty acids such as omega-3s.
+Hemp seeds are rich in protein, fiber and healthy fatty acids like omega-3s.

-By weight, hemp seeds provide a similar amount of protein to beef.
-A few tablespoons of hemp seeds contain more than 10 grams of protein.
+By weight, Nunes said hemp seeds provide a similar amount of protein to beef.
+A few tablespoons contain more than 10 grams of protein.

 Make hemp seeds approachable by thinking of them as a topping.

 “They’re often in smoothies, but you can sprinkle them on yogurt, granola or overnight oats," Nunes said.